axyorah/snailshells/README.md

 Demo will be available at `localhost:8181` in your browser.

 ## Acknowledgements
-This demo was mainly inspired by Hans Meinhardt's book [The Algorithmic Beauty of Sea Shells](https://www.springer.com/gp/book/9783540921417).
+This demo is mainly inspired by Hans Meinhardt's book [The Algorithmic Beauty of Sea Shells](https://www.springer.com/gp/book/9783540921417).
 Do check it!
+This demo uses skybox made by Jochum Skoglund.